AlexanderBabel/jellyfin/README.md

-# matrix-synapse
+# jellyfin

-This repository contains a customized version of [jellyfin/jellyfin](https://hub.docker.com/r/jellyfin/jellyfin) ([GitHub](https://github.com/jellyfin/jellyfin)).
-This image contains a modified frontend containing the skip intro button.
+This repository contains a customized version of the [jellyfin/jellyfin](https://hub.docker.com/r/jellyfin/jellyfin) ([GitHub](https://github.com/jellyfin/jellyfin)) docker image.
+The image includes a modified frontend required for the skip intro button feature.

-The source code for this plugin can be found here: [ConfusedPolarBear/intro-skipper](https://github.com/ConfusedPolarBear/intro-skipper)
+The source code for this feature can be found here: [ConfusedPolarBear/intro-skipper](https://github.com/ConfusedPolarBear/intro-skipper)

 The changes can be viewed inside the `Dockerfile`.